hantsy/javaee8-by-example-gitbook/cdi-se.md

 </dependency>
 ```

-Weld also provides some simple APIs to bootstrap CDI container.
+Weld also provides some simple APIs to bootstrap a CDI container.

 ```java
 Weld weld = new Weld();